 We find it works best when we can create bespoke quotes based on an individual client’s needs.
 We offer a wide range of specialist services, as well as consultancy and strategy sessions, and all our VAs are highly skilled and experienced.
-Because of this, our typical hourly rate for retainer packages is £35.
+Because of this, our typical VA rate is £37+ VAT per hour or £575+ VAT for a retainer.
 View an example of the rates, packages and terms we can offer.

 How to find the right virtual assistant for you

 When you’re starting the process of hiring a virtual assistant, it’s a good idea to find and talk with multiple candidates.